xmartlabs/xmartlabs.github.io/_posts/2016-10-17-Introducing-Ecno.md

 categories: Swift, iOS
 author_id: dernst
 markdown: redcarpet
+description: Have you ever been using `UserDefaults` to store something that the user did in the past and then check whether or not he did it?

 ---

 [Ecno]:        https://github.com/xmartlabs/Ecno

 Have you ever been using `UserDefaults` to store something that the user did in the past and then check whether or not he did it?
 Maybe you wanted to display certain tutorial or prompt the user to subscribe just oncE? (the capital E ;)

 If you feel familiar with those situations, you will discover a new friend, [Ecno].